-Directors No. of meetings held during tenure No. of meetings attended
+Directors No. of meetings held No. of meeting tenure attended

 Mr. Suresh N. Talwar 2 2

 Mr. Milind Thatte 2 2

 Mr. Amit Gupta 2 2

-\ The Committee meetings during Financial Year 2020-21 were convened through video-conference in accordance with circulars/notifications issued by the Ministry of Corporate Affairs and Securities and Exchange Board of India.
+The Committee meetings during Financial Year 2020-21 were convened through video-conference in accordance with circulars/notifications issued by the Ministry of Corporate Affairs and Securities and Exchange Board of India.